 There will forever be differences among us.
 Issues of conscience, seemingly intractable in daily life, divide us along countless fault lines.
 What can we do?
 Seek a community of faith that is not just “like-minded.”
 Find one that stretches your love muscles, challenging you to practice unity in the midst of our diversity!

-Instead, if we see the sacrificial love of Christ as a model for loving others as much (or even more!) than ourselves, communion transforms us.
-Ephesians says that Christ’s willingness to die rather than retaliate can, by example, break down dividing walls of hostility.
+What is the point of a “communion” table that offers its gifts only to homogeneous groups of cookie-cutter disciples?
+How is this a healing force in our fractured world?
+If we see the sacrificial love of Christ as a model for loving others as much (or even more!) than ourselves, communion can transform its adherents.
+In the Christian New Testament, the book Ephesians says that Christ’s willingness to die rather than retaliate can, by example, break down dividing walls of hostility.
 It has the potential to dissolve the eye-for-an-eye retaliation so prevalent in human society.